Robo3D/User-Manuals/docs/source/R2/operation/index.rst

 Downloading the Robo App
 -----------

-From your iOS Device
+From your mobile evice
-   1. Open the App Store app
+   1. Open the appropriate App Store app (Google Play or App Store)
-   2. On the bottom dock, tap on search
+   2. Tap on search
-   3. Enter “Robo App”
+   3. Enter “Robo 3D”
    4. Tap on the Robo App
-   5. Tap download on the right of the icon, and rate us 5 stars if you like it!
+   5. Tap download, and don't forget to leave a rating!

 -----------
-Connecting your iOS device to your Robo R2
+Connecting your mobile device to your Robo R2
 -----------

 Connecting via a local wifi network